Tanner-2020/service-mapping/README.md

 # service-mapping
-A python program to process data from an SQL database to identify an empolyee responsible for a particular zip code.
+A python program to process data from an SQL database to identify an employee responsible for a particular zip code.

 ## Required Libraries
 - `dotenv` is used to load environment variables for connection to the mySql database server.
 - `mysql-connector` for use with mySQL database connections.
 - `pandas` for table storage and operation executions.
+- `geopandas` for geo-location table storage and operations.